simontaen/Passions/Notes.md

 * The store is always US (leads to iTunes link to items unavailable to the current User)
 	* Setup an artist and album (must run on all...) refresh job
 * Implement a mechanism to delete old and unused accounts
+* Duplicate Artists on Parse: How to clean up?
+* A Job that cleans up Artists with missing iTunesId (Problems with escaping Names?)
+* Jet and Joss Stone: Why do they have the same Artist Artwork
+* Encoding Issues with Artist Name: Beyoncé was Beyonc
+* How do you recover from artists that stay in processing? (like Die Toten Hosen)

 ## General Functionality
+* Colors are not properly used when album infos are shown after a push

 ## Spotify Integration